 The module explores a range of current issues that are relevant for tourism and hospitality today, either in terms of shaping new scholarly thinking or have clear applied value to both sectors.

 The module examines a range of theoretical and practical issues surrounding business sustainability and innovation.
 The use of case studies to apply business models develops an understanding of key business concepts including entrepreneurship, innovation, creativity, value creation and value capture.
 The development of business model use by student teams will immerse students in key methods of innovation and value propositions, which are relevant for contemporary managers as well as aspiring entrepreneurs.

 This module will develop, enhance and assess the student's ability to design appropriate research, propose suitable methodologies and evaluate research philosophy, researcher positionality and research ethics.
 The module is designed to equip students with the technical skills to collect and analyse quantitative and qualitative data, using ICT packages.
 The module serves as a precursor to the MSc research dissertation.

 The module element will enable students to undertake a Dissertation at postgraduate level, building on knowledge and skills gained through the course, including in particular the Research Methods module.

-One module is delivered approximately every 4 weeks during each semester (4 semesters in total) with three half day Learning Sets (tutorial learning support) per module to allow you to meet with your tutors and student groups to develop your assessed work.
+The block delivered modules are supported with online discussion groups and three half day learning sets (tutorial learning support) per module.
+These days are set to meet with your tutors and student groups to develop your assessed work.

-The calendar of scheduled teaching will be made available to you prior to you starting the course.
+The calendar of scheduled teaching blocks and learning sets is available to you prior to commencement on the programme.